 The Trust volunteers activity over the last couple of weeks has been creating a great deal of interest with the regular dog walkers and users of the Fosseway Heath section of the Lichfield Canal.Read More

 Nearly there, so nearly there, and the work being undertaken beyond the narrows and Tamworth Road will be finished.
 The only holdup now could be horrendous weather, but that is not forecast.

 The last four weeks have been a challenge as the main holiday period and school holidays have restricted the number of volunteers.
 The grandparents amongst the group have been on standby for kids thought the six weeks.
-However the site at Summerhill is now getting a huge amount of visitors from various groups and clubs not to mention the general public who now use it regularly for walks.

 Following on from my July Work Party Blog, the work down between the A51 and the narrows of pound 27 has progressed steadily.
 All the concreting of the canal base has been completed.
 The only concreting left to be done down there is the back filling between the wall...